onnimonni/ohsome-planet/README.md

 Passing this option will populate the `countries` attribute in the parquet files.

 ### Changesets
-By passing the parameter `--changesetDb` you can join OSM changeset information.
+By passing the parameter `--changeset-db` you can join OSM changeset information.
 It is expected that you pass the database connection as JDBC URL, e.g. `jdbc:postgresql://HOST[:PORT]/changesets?user=USER&password=PASSWORD`.
 Currently, ohsome-planet can connect to a database following the schema of [ChangesetMD](https://github.com/ToeBee/ChangesetMD).